FAQs top text

 These data enable researchers to answer important questions about how to improve people’s wellbeing.
 There are many examples of how health data research has delivered insights to help solve challenging health problems, including diagnosing rare diseases, improving the performance and equity of care, identifying diseases early, and assessing the effectiveness of health systems.
 Read about some of the projects DataLoch has supported.

 NHS Lothian is the Data Controller of the data currently hosted by DataLoch.
 This means NHS Lothian exercises overall control over the purposes and means of the processing of personal data.
-Hence, DataLoch processes health care data in accordance with the NHS Lothian Privacy Notice.
+Hence, DataLoch processes health care data in accordance with the NHS Lothian DataLoch Privacy Notice.

 In all cases, applications will be processed according to the standards set out by the NHS Health Research Authority, National Data Guardian, and regulatory bodies including the Information Commissioner’s Office (ICO).

-Any person wishing to access any of the datasets hosted by DataLoch will need to meet a number of key criteria to ensure their purpose and interest is both legitimate and appropriate.
+Any person wishing to access extracts of the data hosted by DataLoch will need to meet a number of key governance criteria to ensure their purposes are legitimate and in the public interest.

 Data are archived and deleted according to NHS Lothian record management policies.
 The retention periods vary according to the type of project.

-Data accessed by researchers are de-identified, meaning aspects that can directly identify an individual (like names, addresses, and date of birth) are removed.
+Data extracts accessed by researchers are de-identified, meaning aspects that can directly identify an individual (like names, addresses, and date of birth) are removed.
 This process is also called pseudonymisation.
 Data extracts accessed by researchers are also minimised, which means we provide no more data than the minimum needed to fulfil the specific approved application.

 Before giving access to researchers, the DataLoch team also assesses the likelihood and impact of someone’s identity being inferred, for example from a rare condition or unique combination of information.
 We take steps to avoid this kind of inferred identification, for example aggregating information into ranges (e.g. between ages 25-50) or withholding data.